GSA/openacr/README.md

 ## License

-By default this falls under a public domain license.
-Some libraries included here may include other licenses.
+By default, this falls under a public domain license.
+Some libraries included here may include other licenses (see [licenses.txt](license/licenses.txt)).
 See our LICENSE.md file for more information.